 Spleen Qi Deficiency Causing Interstitial Cystitis

 Internal Dampness due to Spleen Qi Deficiency is a common pattern seen with IC.
 Frequent urination with clear urination would be indicative of this pattern.
 However, other symptoms of Spleen Qi Deficiency such as a pale complexion, low energy levels, dizziness, and cold limbs may also be present.
 Spleen Qi Deficiency is marked with loose stools, indigestion, and teeth impressions on the side of the tongue.
+A poor diet would likely contribute to the occurrence of IC in this pattern.

 Liver Constraints Causing Interstitial Cystitis